KurdishBLARK/KTC-Language-Model/README.md

 # KTC-Language-Model
 This is a language Model created based on KTC.
 It has been used for spell checking.
-Please refer to the following [article](http://www.lrec-conf.org/proceedings/lrec2022/workshops/SIGUL/pdf/2022.sigul-1.25.pdf) for more detail.
+Please refer to our [article](http://www.lrec-conf.org/proceedings/lrec2022/workshops/SIGUL/pdf/2022.sigul-1.25.pdf) for more detail.
 Please cite the paper when you use these datasets:

 Harvard:
 ```